Lyonk71/gemini-mcp-joplin/README.md

 ### "Could not find Joplin API token"

-The extension tries to automatically discover your token from Joplin's database.
+The extension tries to automatically discover your token from Joplin's settings file.
 If this fails:

 **Check that:**

 1. Joplin desktop app is installed
-2. You've run Joplin at least once (to create the database)
+2. You've run Joplin at least once (to create the settings file)
 3. Web Clipper service is enabled in Settings → Web Clipper

-**Database locations:**
+**Settings file locations:**

-- Linux: `~/.config/joplin-desktop/database.sqlite`
+- Linux: `~/.config/joplin-desktop/settings.json`
-- macOS: `~/Library/Application Support/joplin-desktop/database.sqlite`
+- macOS: `~/Library/Application Support/joplin-desktop/settings.json`
-- Windows: `%APPDATA%/joplin-desktop/database.sqlite`
+- Windows: `%APPDATA%/joplin-desktop/settings.json`

 **Manual override:**
 If auto-discovery doesn't work, you can manually set the `JOPLIN_TOKEN` environment variable.